19 October 1314 imperial election

 The imperial election of 19 October 1314 was an imperial election held to select the emperor of the Holy Roman Empire.
 It took place in Sachsenhausen, near Frankfurt.

 The election was called by Heinrich II, Count of Virneburg, at the time Archbishop of Cologne and former member of the pro-Luxembourg party, to decide the successor of Emperor Henry VII, died while in Italy on 24 August 1313.
 Henry's son John, King of Bohemia since 1310, was considered by many prince-electors to be too young, and by others to be already too powerful.
-Many nobles preferred instead Frederick the Fair, Duke of Austria and Styria and son of Henry VII's predecessor Albert I. Of seven electors, only four attended the meeting, one of whom was disputed:
+Many nobles preferred instead Frederick the Fair, Duke of Austria and Styria and son of Henry VII's predecessor Albert I.

+Electors

+Of seven electors, only four attended the meeting, one of whom was disputed: